eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

     }

 When the name of a method appears in an expression without a list of arguments after it, it is a reference to the method, not an invocation of the method.
-Here, the expression `onEvent` is an expression of type `Callable<Void,Event>` that refers to the method `onEvent()`.
+Here, the expression `onEvent` is an expression of type `Void(Event)` that refers to the method `onEvent()`.

 If `onEvent()` were `shared`, we could even wire together the `Component` and `Listener` from some other code, to eliminate the dependency of `Listener`